eonist/DrawLab/README.md

 A new type of vector app for OSX.
 Follow the progress on: [twitter](https://twitter.com/DrawLabApp)

 ### Teaser video:
 Designing iOS icons with drawlab.
-Using corner-chamfering and the pen tool:
+Using multi-corner-chamfering and the pen tool:

 [<img width="742" alt="img" src="https://dl.dropboxusercontent.com/u/2559476/drawlab_teaser_screen.png">](https://vimeo.com/181233724)